+Acceptable forms of gifts and hospitality include:

+FWD promotional items For example, calendars, pens, coffee mugs, etc.

+Inexpensive souvenirs small gift items

+Tickets to modestly priced events

+Inexpensive food items

+Inexpensive meals and drinks

+Prohibited forms of gifts and hospitality include:

+Lavish gifts or gifts over US\$1,500 in value

-Acceptable fo hospitali rms of gifts and ty include: \bigotimes ed forms of gifts pitality include: FWD promotional items For example, calendars, pens, coffee mugs, etc. Lavishly priced gifts Expensive meals and drinks Ē ₩ 🐢 루 Inexpensive souvenirs small gift items Tickets to modestly priced events Gifts / entertainment exchanged in relation to any business consideration or frequently with the same person or entity ★ Ticket ★ Inexpensive food items Inexpensive meals and drinks tlemen's clu ly" establishments bs, gambling venues,
+Expensive meals and drinks

+Gifts / entertainment exchanged in relation to any business consideration or frequently with the same person or entity

+Attendance at "adult-only" establishments Such as gentlemen's clubs, gambling venues, nightclubs and spas

-Use your best judgment when giving gifts or hospitality and follow the policy in place for your business Think about whether the gift or hospitality is being exchanged to influence a person's decision or create a sense of obligation.
+Use your best judgment when giving gifts or hospitality and follow the policy in place for your

+Think about whether the gift or hospitality is being exchanged to influence a person's decision or create a sense of obligation.

 If yes, then that gift or hospitality could be a bribe or create the appearance of corruption and is against our Code and the law.

-If refusing a gift or hospitality is not possible or feasible, or if refusal would be highly offensive to the person offering the benefit, accept the gift or entertainment and report the incident to the Compliance department.
+If refusing a gift or hospitality, e.g., lavish items, etc., is not possible or feasible, or if refusal would be highly offensive to the person offering the benefit, accept the gift or entertainment and report the incident to the Compliance department.

-In the case of gifts, you will also need to surrender the gift to the appropriate department in accordance with your local policy.
+In the case of gifts, you should surrender the gift to the appropriate department in accordance with your local policy.